-The parties agree that the new performance evaluation process will comply with the Education Reform Act and will emphasize instructional leadership, student performance, accountability and teamwork.
+The parties agree that, where applicable, the new performance evaluation process will comply with the regulations promulgated by DESE, 603 CMR 35.00 et seq. and will emphasize instructional leadership, student performance, accountability and teamwork.

 The Boston Public Schools and BASAS recognize that the quality of education provided depends upon the professional performance and the total job effectiveness of the teachers and administrators in the system.
 Thus, since the system's professionals can and should be held accountable for the quality of their performance, a just and effective process for evaluating that performance is essential.
 Such a process must be organized to: